ni/niveristand-scan-engine-ethercat-custom-device/docs/Manual Build Instructions.md

 - PPL = Packed Project Library designated by the file extension .lvlibp
 - LLB = LabVIEW Library that is a build artifact designated by the file extension .llb

+### LabVIEW 64-bit support for VeriStand 2021 and later
+Beginning with the 2021 release, VeriStand's LabVIEW-built components are built entirely using LabVIEW 64-bit.
+For most custom devices, this means LabVIEW 64-bit must be used to build all build specifications.

+However, this custom device uses two drivers that as of the 2023 Q1 releases lack LabVIEW 64-bit support: CompactRIO and EtherCAT.
+To work around this limitation, LabVIEW 32-bit is used to build:
+1. Applications to be called out-of-process that contain driver calls for Windows
+1. The RT engine LLB for LinuxRT targets

+See [Files Needed for 64 bit Support](Files%20Needed%20for%2064%20bit%20Support.md) for a list of modifications to allow this build to succeed.
+The instructions below will call out the LabVIEW bitness to use for each build step when building for VeriStand 2021 and later.
+If building for VeriStand 2020, ignore the bitness and use only LabVIEW 32-bit for all steps.

 ### 1. [Scan Engine FXP Libraries](https://github.com/ni/niveristand-scan-engine-fxp-libraries)
-1. Open `FXP LLB.lvproj`
+1. Open `FXP LLB.lvproj` in LabVIEW 32-bit
 1. Execute `Script FXP Write.vi`
 1. Execute `Script FXP Read.vi`
-1. Build the `FXP LLB` build specification for each target
+1. Build the `FXP LLB` build specification for the Linux x64 target
+1. Close LabVIEW 32-bit

 The final file structure of the `Built` directory should be as follows:
-- Windows
-    - FXP.llb
 - Linux_x64
     - FXP.llb

 ### 2. [Scan Engine Module Libraries](https://github.com/ni/niveristand-scan-engine-module-libraries)
+1. Open `Modules.lvproj` in LabVIEW 32-bit
+1. Build the `Modules` build specification for the Linux x64 target
+1. Build the `NI ECAT Remote IO` build specification for the Linux x64 target
+1. Close LabVIEW 32-bit
-1. Open `Modules.lvproj`
+1. Open `Modules.lvproj` in LabVIEW 64-bit
-1. Build the `Modules` build specification for each target
+1. Build the `Modules` build specification for the Windows target
-1. Build the `NI ECAT Remote IO` build specification for each target
+1. Build the `NI ECAT Remote IO` build specification for the Windows target

 The final file structure of the `Built` directory should be as follows:
 - Windows